Motor racing-Sainz puts Ferrari on top in British GP practice | Sports-Games

 Ferrari's Carlos Sainz kept crowd favourite Lewis Hamilton off the top of the timesheets in second practice for the British Grand Prix on Friday.

-The Spaniard produced a best lap of one minute 28.942 seconds, 0.163 quicker than Mercedes' seven times world champion Hamilton.
+The Spaniard produced the day's fastest lap of one minute 28.942 seconds, 0.163 quicker than Mercedes' seven times world champion Hamilton.
 Britain's Lando Norris was third for McLaren in the dry second session, with Red Bull's championship leader Max Verstappen fourth -- after complaining of a 'weird noise' -- and Ferrari's Charles Leclerc fifth.

+"I think we know what we need to work on, and we'll do that overnight" said Verstappen.
+"It looks like it's going to rain during qualifying tomorrow, so there'll be different conditions compared to our sessions today."

 Hamilton, winner a record eight times at Silverstone, told his team over the radio that something appeared to have fallen off the floor of his car at turn nine towards the end of the session.
 Mercedes have brought some major performance upgrades to Silverstone, hoping to provide Hamilton and team mate George Russell with more competitive cars after bouncing problems this season.